ntruchsess/tractusx/documentation/architecture/decision-log.md

 IDS Components:
 - Use DAPS instance from Fraunhofer
 - Fraunhofer will provide certificates for connectors
-- Broker will be setup as backend component to evaluate the technical integration of different Dataspace Connectors.
+- Meta Broker will be setup by T-Systems as backend component to evaluate the technical integration of different Dataspace Connectors.
 No connection to fronend.

 Infrastructure:
 - Portal, Connectors and services will all be containerized